This information was reviewed and approved by Lindsay Sense, RN, BSN, CMSRN (March 2022).

 Most vaccines require booster shots to work effectively.
 For example, the measles, mumps and rubella (MMR) vaccine requires two doses.
 Data show that people who get only one dose are four times more likely to catch the measles.

 As with other vaccines, including the first dose of the Moderna or Pfizer-BioNTech COVID-19 vaccines acts as a “primer” for the immune system.
 It provokes the body to create some initial antibodies and immune cells against the SARS-CoV-2 virus.
 That happens within about one to two weeks after the first shot.
 These initial antibodies are weaker and shorter lived than those created by the second dose.

 The second dose greatly increases the number of immune cells and their ability to make antibodies against the virus.
 The vaccines reach their full effectiveness about 10 days to two weeks after the second shot.
 Both the Moderna and Pfizer-BioNTech vaccines have been shown to be about 95 percent effective at preventing symptomatic COVID-19 when both doses are given.

 Many people feel soreness at the injection site, fever, achy muscles and other flu-like symptoms.
 They are not getting sick.
 The symptoms are caused by the immune system as it responds to the vaccine and are a sign that your body is developing strong protection against the virus.

 Both Pfizer-BioNTech and Moderna are closely monitoring the emergence of new variants and the effectiveness of their vaccines against them.
 They are prepared to modify the vaccines, if needed, to assure that they are effective against new variants.

-It is important to remember that the vaccine is significantly less effective after only one dose and after the second dose, it will take an additional two to three weeks for you to be protected.
-Even once you have the vaccine’s full immunity, you can still transmit virus to others that are not protected and even suffer milder COVID-19 yourself.
+It is important to remember that the vaccine is significantly less effective after only one dose.
+After the second dose, it will take an additional two to three weeks for you to be fully protected.
+Even once you have the vaccine’s full immunity, you can still transmit virus to others who are not protected and even develop mild COVID-19 yourself.

 Please continue to practice this safe behavior, even after you have been vaccinated: